Air Force Job: Public Health Specialist 4E0X1

 The Air Force categorizes this job as Air Force Specialty Code (AFSC) 4E0X1.

 Duties of Air Force Public Health Specialists

 They also may recommend measures to prevent intentional and unintentional contamination of food supplies, and will regularly inspect rations.
 In the course of investigating any complaints, they may collect and ship food for laboratory analysis.
-They also make sure any inspection records are up to date by evaluating and completing these records in a timely manner, and train food handlers in best practices.
+They also make sure any inspection records are up to date by evaluating and completing these records promptly, and train food handlers in best practices.

 When there's a possibility of a communicable disease outbreak, these airmen are tasked with organizing prevention and control programs, by interviewing patients, conducting epidemiological investigations and educating patients about health and sanitation protocols.